mahmoudimus/ac/docs/public/concepts/styling-with-aui.md

 ## Minimal styling

-Even if you intend to provide your own styles, your add-on's pages still need minimal set of styles in order to behave proerply inside Atlassian Connect iframes.
+Even if you intend to provide your own styles, your add-on's pages still need minimal set of styles in order to behave properly inside Atlassian Connect iframes.
 Add the following to your HTML to bring in the minimal, Connect-specific styles:

 ```